johnspray74/ReactiveCalculator/README.md

     Click "Download the XMindParser here" to download it.
 Save it anywhere on your computer.
     In a Windows Explorer window, unzip it so that the tool's executable is ready to use.

 10. The workshop project uses a package that doesn't come installed with Visual Studio.
-We need to install it using the Nuget Package manager.
+It should isntall automatically when you press F5 to run the program.
+If it doesn't install, these are the manual instracyions.

     1. In Visual Studio, click Tools, Nuget Packet Manager, Manage Nuget Packages for Solution